-La Palma Research Centre is coordinating Work Package 6 – Roadmapping and Preparation for Pilots.
+La Palma Research Centre was coordinating Work Package 6 – Roadmapping and Preparation for Pilots.
 This WP sets the ground for subsequent pilot implementation, bearing in mind that CHPM2030 is a low-TRL research project, based on a novel idea that needs further nurturing and support beyond the immediate duration of the project.
-Our other objective in WP6 is to map converging technology areas and develop a research roadmap that could help bring forward the realisation of the envisioned CHPM scheme.
-WP6 implementation is built upon 3 major tasks: Task 6.1 Horizon Scanning & Visions, Task 6.2 Preparation for pilots, Task 6.3 Roadmapping
+Our other objective in WP6 was to map converging technology areas and develop a research roadmap that could help bring forward the realisation of the envisioned CHPM scheme.
+WP6 implementation was built upon 3 major tasks: Task 6.1 Horizon Scanning & Visions, Task 6.2 Preparation for pilots, Task 6.3 Roadmapping